- The purpose of the database is to provide a simple NOSQL like storage.

 - Simple but robust conflict resolution with no user interaction required

-The current working copy of the live database is located somewhere in
+The current working copy of the live database is located in the apps subfolder in

 ~/Application Support where the user has no direct access to it.